Skip to content

 DEBUG=*,-tests gh aw compile # All except tests

-Use --verbose flag for user-facing details instead of DEBUG.
+Use --verbose flag for user-facing details.

 Terminal window